-Cisco recommends that the NIC card and ethernet switch be set to 100 MB full duplex for 10/100 links, or set to auto-negotiate for gigabit links.
+The NIC card and ethernet switch is required to be set to 100 MB full duplex for 10/100 links, or set to auto-negotiate for gigabit links.

-Originating gateway
+Originating Gateway

 The function of the originating gateway in a Unified CVP solution is to accept calls from the PSTN and direct them to Unified CVP for call routing and IVR treatment.